Erarica-Mehra/My-Reading-List/README.md

 </p>

 <h3>GoodReads API </h3>
-<p>The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social, and engaging.
+<p>The Goodreads API allows developers to access Goodreads data in order to help applications that deal with books.
 You can learn more about GoodReads by visiting this link. <link>https://www.goodreads.com/api/index</link>

 <h3>Getting Started</h3>